MAGIC-AI4Med/MAP/README.md

 ```
 @article{feng2026map,
   title={MAP: A Knowledge-driven Framework for Predicting Single-cell Responses for Unprofiled Drugs},
-  author={Feng, Jinghao and Zhao, Ziheng and Zhang, Xiaoman and Liu, Mingfei and Chen, Jingyi and Quan, Xingran and Zhang, Jian and Wang, Yanfeng and Zhang, Ya and Xie, Weidi},
+  author={Feng, Jinghao and Zhao, Ziheng and Zhang, Xiaoman and Liu, Mingfei and Chen, Jingyi and Quan, Xingran and Fu, Boyang and Zhang, Jian and Wang, Yanfeng and Zhang, Ya and Xie, Weidi},
   journal={bioRxiv},
   pages={2026--02},
   year={2026},